mkubaczyk/mkubaczyk.github.io/about.md

 ---
 layout:         page
 title:          About
 permalink:      /about
+description:    "I'm a passionate DevOps Engineer trying to automate as much as possible and I'm writing here to share my experience."
+categories:     mateusz kubaczyk devops experience work poznan developer it
 tags: mateusz   kubaczyk devops engineer about poznan developer
 redirect_from:
   - /about/
 ---